 High-risk chemical facilities are subject to CFATS regulation and must develop and implement a security plan with measures that are tailored to the tier level and unique considerations of the facility.

 To determine a facility’s risk level, CISA uses information facilities submit through the Top-Screen survey, which is then assessed based on vulnerability, potential consequences, and threat of a terrorist attack.
 After analyzing the Top-Screen data, CISA determines which facilities are high-risk, and assigns those facilities a Tier of 1, 2, 3, or 4, with Tier 1 representing the highest risk.

 - Read the CFATS Tiering Methodology fact sheet to better understand the types of items that may impact a facility’s high-risk status and, as applicable, assignment of their risk tier.

 2016 Enhanced Tiering Methodology

 Chemical security is not a temporary issue.
-As threats evolve, the Department is committed to using the best tiering methodology to identify high-risk chemical facilities.
+As threats evolve, the Agency is committed to using the best tiering methodology to identify high-risk chemical facilities.

 In 2013, the CFATS risk-tiering methodology underwent a thorough review by external experts from industry and government.
 The results led to the 2016 implementation of the enhanced tiering methodology, which more accurately determines and appropriately tiers high-risk chemical facilities.